qriouslad/ql-posts-widget/README.md

-# ql-posts-widget
+# Description

-WordPress plugin to add a widget that lists posts
+WordPress plugin to add a widget that lists posts with thumbnails.